chrischow/rokr/dev/README.md

 # ROKR Developer Guide
 Read this doc for details on the app structure.

 The folder structure reflects this dependency tree.
-Top-level components are in TitleCase.
-All other supporting elements are in lowercase.
+Top-level component folders are in TitleCase.
+Folders for all other supporting elements are in lowercase.

 In the diagrams below, each folder contains `index.js`, and sometimes, also `styles.css`.
 We omit these files from the diagram for simplicity.

+In the diagram below, cells in purple are shared components.

 ```mermaid
 graph LR